 If you’ve heard scary stories about getting a root canal, it’s important to know that the procedure is not painful.
 In fact, a root canal is the best way to relieve the pain of an abscessed tooth.
 The team at Applegarth Dental have extensive experience relieving your pain and preserving your natural tooth with a root canal.
 If you have a toothache or severe pain, call the office in East Windsor, New Jersey for a same-day appointment or book an appointment online.

-A root canal is a dental procedure to removed infected pulp from your tooth.
+A root canal is a dental procedure to remove infected pulp from your tooth.
 Pulp is the soft tissue — nerves and blood vessels — found inside a narrow canal that begins at the tooth root and travels up into the center of your tooth.

 When pulp becomes infected, a root canal is the only treatment option that eliminates the problem while preserving your natural tooth.